Planar 3 with Elys 2

 What is carved into the record’s surface needs to be adjusted before the signal can be read correctly by other audio equipment, with the purpose of a phono preamp being to both amplify and equalise the signal.

-Note that the signal corrected by a preamp will still need to be amplified further (by amplifiers regularly built-in to other audio equipment, or a separate amp) before it’s ready to be listened to – see our guide on for more information on how to set up your player.
+Note that the signal corrected by a preamp will still need to be amplified further (by amplifiers regularly built-in to other audio equipment, or a separate amp) before it’s ready to be listened to – see our guide on the for more information on how to set up your player.

 The control that allows you to adjust the speed of the spinning platter, usually measured as a percentage.
 Different turntables have different pitch settings.